3dreamengine/3DreamEngine/README.md

 dream:init()

 --loads an object
-yourObject = dream:loadObject("objectName", args)
+yourObject = dream:loadObject("objectName", shaderType, args)

+	--where shaderType determines the base shader required, e.g. PBR, Phong or simple.
+Leave blank to

-	--where args is a table with additional settings textures             -- location for textures, use "dir/" to specify diretcory, "file" to specify "file_albedo", "file_roughness", ... splitMaterials       -- if a single mesh has different textured materials, it has to be split into single meshes. splitMaterials does this automatically. grid                 -- grid moves all vertices in a way that 0, 0, 0 is the floored origin with an maximal overhang of 0.25 units. forceTextured        -- if the mesh gets created, it will determine texture mode or simple mode based on tetxures. forceTextured always loads as (non set) texture. noMesh               -- load vertex information but do not create a final mesh - template objects etc noParticleSystem     -- prevent the particle system from bein generated, used by template objects, ...
-If noMesh is true and noParticleSystem nil, it assume noParticleSystem should be true too. cleanup              -- release vertex, ... information once done - prefer using 3do files if cleanup is nil or true, since then it would not even load this information into RAM export3do            -- loads the object as usual, then export the entire object, including simple versions and particle system, as a single, high speed 3do file centerMass           -- normalize the center of mass (vertice mass) to its origin mergeObjects         -- merge all object into one
+	--where args is a table with additional settings textures             -- location for textures, use "dir/" to specify diretcory, "file" to specify "file_albedo", "file_roughness", ... splitMaterials       -- if a single mesh has different textured materials, it has to be split into single meshes. splitMaterials does this automatically. grid                 -- grid moves all vertices in a way that 0, 0, 0 is the floored origin with an maximal overhang of 0.25 units. noMesh               -- load vertex information but do not create a final mesh - template objects etc noParticleSystem     -- prevent the particle system from being generated cleanup              -- the level of cleanup after the objects have been loaded. false deloads nothing. nil (default) deloads all buffers except faces and vertex positions. true deloads everything. export3do            -- loads the object as usual, then export the entire object, including simple versions and particle system, as a single, high speed 3do file centerMass           -- normalize the center of mass (vertice mass) to its origin mergeObjects         -- merge all object into one

---the name of the object (set by "o" inside .obj, in blender it is the name of the vertex data inside an object) can contain information:
+--if the name of an subObject contains:
---  if it contains POS it puts it into the positions table for manual use and skips loading.
-Positions contain the position (x, y, z), its averge radius from its origin as size and the name (everything behind POS+1, but stops at a dot to exlude numberings)
+-- ...
+"POS_" it puts it into the positions table for manual use and skips loading.
+Positions contain the position (x, y, z), its averge radius from its origin as size and the name
+-- ...
+"COLLISION_" it loads it as a collision and puts it into the collisions table.
+If used as a collider it only uses those instead.

 --required for loading textures, 3do files, ... dream:update()

+--update time and weather
+dream:setDaytime(time)
+dream:setWeather(rain, temp)

 --prepare for rendering
 --if cam is nil, it uses the default cam (dream.cam)